 As a researcher, you may hear from your colleagues or collaborators about paying Article Processing Charge (APC) to publish your research in OA.
 You may also notice that more journals now have an option to allow authors to pay APCs so that their research articles can be made available to the larger scientific community immediately upon publishing – moving away from access via library subscription.
 This change has been intensifying over the last few years where more Authors are willing to pay APCs to make their research more open.
 Libraries too, start to review their journal subscriptions as more research publications are made openly accessible.

 An increase in Open Access mandates by funders mandates like UK’s Research Excellence Framework 2021, Plan S in Europe, National Institutes of Health in the United States and HK’s Research Grants Council, has led to more authors seeking to publish Open Access and to deposit their publications and data in institutional repositories like PolyU Institutional Research Archive (PIRA).

-This powerful initiative has made a significant shift in transforming the business models in academic publishing over the last 2 years.
+This powerful initiative has made a significant shift in transforming the business models in academic publishing over the last few years.
 Publishers begin to change their business model by increasing the percentage of open access articles in their journals as this would mean more authors can make their research open with the payment of Article Processing Charge (APC), while continuing to charge institutions, like University Libraries, subscription costs to access these research.